a-abukar/a-abukar/README.md

 👨🏽‍💻 I'm Abdurahman.
 I am a DevOps Engineer, technology enthusiast, a community driven individual with a passion for sharing knowledge, and a native problem solver.
 An ex-academic-tutor aiming to transfer his skills to the technology industry.

-✍🏽 To share the infectious passion, I write about my tech journey
+✍🏽 To share the infectious passion, I write about my tech journey - checkout my medium page using the Medium icon below !!

 📚 Very passionate about expanding my knowledge and learning new concepts daily